hexlet-components/ru-my-first-pullrequest/README.md

 ____________________________________________________________________________________________________________________

-Spasibo za kurs osnovi git'a :D
+Spasibo za kurs osnovi git'a :D echo git is awesome

-Hi all, its my first pullrequestecho git is awesome
+HI all, Hexlet is awesome!